abalkin/kcc/README.md

 ## who is k

-Arthur Whitney, the principial designer and architect of a computer language called `k`, has become a central figure of an elite, tight-knit global community of highly skilled programmers.
-Since early 90's, he provides them with new revisions of one single product, a unique integrated platform for creating high performance applications for financial and other data-intensive applications.
+`k` is Arthur Whitney, the principial designer and architect of a computer language called `k`, who has become a central figure of an elite, tight-knit global community of highly skilled programmers.
+Since early 90's, he provides them with ever more powerful revisions of one single product, a unique integrated platform for creating high performance applications for financial and other data-intensive applications.

 There is a very high chance that you heard something about the legend of Arthur Whitney